snehaapratap/TalentScout-Hiring-Assistant/README.md

-# 🤖 TalentScout – AI-Powered Hiring Assistant Chatbot
+# 🤖 TalentScout – AI-Powered Hiring Assistant

 An intelligent, context-aware chatbot built using **Streamlit**, **Groq API (LLaMA3)**, and **Docker**, designed to automate the initial candidate screening process for a fictional recruitment agency — **TalentScout**.